-Any student not in the correct uniform should report to Dr Craig in reception straight away in the morning to show their note and borrow school uniform for the day.
+Any student not in the correct uniform should report to Dr Craig in reception before 8.45am in the morning (straight away after registering with their tutor) to show their note and borrow school uniform for the day.

 If a student is wearing incorrect uniform and does not have a note from their parent/carer, the student will borrow uniform from the school and the student will be given a one-hour detention after school with parents/carers being informed.
 Where a parent is unable to rectify the uniform problem due to financial hardship, the school may be able to provide financial support.